Wumpus-University/discord-client-docs/README.md

 # Discord client docs
-this contains docs related to discord functions, and everything
+this contains docs related to discord functions, and everything on the web client